 Jonathon Anderson, Assistant Professor Interior Design at Ryerson University acknowledged that his students find it hard to fully conceptualize scale until they can experience designs virtually.
 “With VR, I see my students immediately ‘get’ the space.
 What I mean by that is that they understand scale and proportion in a completely different way through the VR experience when comparing it to the spaces they view on a screen.
 It allows my students to understand space far better and far more quickly.”
 Beyond discovering where spatial elements which appeared to work ‘on paper’ but didn’t when viewed virtually, using VR to help develop a better understanding of space, Jonathon felt his students became far better equipped to design for those who would go on to build something for real, with this increased understanding in VR scale.

-Another recurring theme from conversations with A&D professionals is VR’s ability to engage clients in the design process in a very different way.
+Another recurring theme from conversations with A&D professionals is an important use of VR’s ability to engage clients in the design process in a very different way.
 With any new space design that’s going to go on to be constructed, there is a lot at stake, both emotionally and financially and therefore, all parties fully engaged in the process can make a significant difference to the eventual success of a project.

-VR for Engagement – helping clients be better clients and designers be better designers
+Uses of VR: Engagement – helping clients be better clients and designers be better designers

 When speaking with Principals at ALSC Architects – who often present to school boards – they described going to present designs using plans and static renders and not commonly getting a lot of questions or feedback.
 It was challenging for people to place themselves in a design using traditional presentation formats and took time for them to assimilate enough information on a design to then feel confident questioning it.
 Through sharing designs in VR and enabling clients to experience them on their own before being presented to, ALSC found it evoked something very different, inspiring clients to ask a different set of questions, be more informed, take more ownership and get more involved in the process.
 As a result of clients becoming more involved and seeing that their ideas could then be translated by ALSC into meaningful, beneficial changes, overall designs improved.
 “When people understand more fully what they’re getting, they will ask what more can be done, what more can be created with this space?
 I want clients to be part of the inspiration of a project and we find that when they are, designs tend to rise to another level.”
 Indy Dehal, Principal, ALSC Architects.